ubinux/dnf/README.md

 ```
 ##### (5).
 Load package file
 &emsp;&emsp;After select "Load package file", when user enter the name of configuration file and enter
-"OK", dnf-host will install the package which the configuration list.
+"OK", dnf tui will install the package which the configuration list.
 ```

            ┌──────────────────┤   Config File   ├───────────────────┐